Ask the Expert: What is Machine Learning?

 Machine learning is a type of artificial intelligence (AI) where a computer system learns from data.
 In advertising technology, this is often used to improve the performance of ad serving systems, mostly in programmatic advertising, to show ads to individuals in order to achieve a result.
 The result could be a click or a variety of other types of actions that the advertiser wants.
-Different elements of machine learning can be present in many common systems used within the advertising tech space, such as demand-side platforms, ad exchanges, ad servers and more.
+Different elements of machine learning can be present in many common systems used within the advertising tech space, such as demand-side platforms, ad exchanges, ad servers, and more.

-How does it work within ad buying systems?
+How does it work within ad-buying systems?

 Software with machine learning can optimize the performance of campaigns by gathering data to learn how key performance indicators (KPIs) were achieved in the past.
 The system then learns what element combinations are needed in a campaign to have the highest likelihood to generate the same result or KPI.
 The system will then structure a campaign to match those parameters to obtain the impressions that can lead to those same KPIs.
-Elements could include targeting data, device or location of a user, ad unit size, content of page, and more.
-Machine learning can build a model that it will continue to hone as a campaign is running.
+Elements could include targeting data, device or location of a user, ad unit size, the content of the page, and more.
+Machine learning can build a model that will continue to hone as a campaign is running.

 Is it related to algorithmic optimization?

 Somewhat, of course!
 Machine learning uses algorithms, but not all algorithms lead to machine learning.
-Algorithms have the ability to make finite, black and white decisions.
+Algorithms have the ability to make finite, black, and white decisions.
 Machine learning implies a logic of learning from those decisions over time.

 Is machine learning strictly for optimizing to generate clicks?